What you need to know

 Disease + Vitamin D

-Research has shown that Vitamin D may help reduce your likelihood of developing the flu, and has therefore been suggested as a way to boost our global defense against Covid-19.
+Research has shown that Vitamin D may help reduce your likelihood of developing the flu, and has therefore been suggested as a way to boost our defence against Covid-19.

 Depression + Vitamin D